PayDock/mobile-sdk-doc/setup/installation.md

 ## Setup the Paydock iOS SDK

-This guide walks you through how to integrate the Paydock Android SDK into your Android application.
+This guide walks you through how to integrate the Paydock iOS SDK into your iOS application.

 ### Step 1: Configure Repository Access